 <name>

-QualifiedNames in the OPC UA Namespace shall not use the forms with a <namespace-index> or a <namespace-uri>.
+QualifiedNames in the OPC UA Namespace shall not use the form with a <namespace-uri>.

 InputArguments